Libya's Agoco plans restarts at three oilfields

 EXPORT OUTLOOK

-Libya's first oil cargo to be shipped in months sailed from the eastern port of Marsa el Hariga, next to Tobruk, on September 25 bound for Europe.
+Libya's first oil cargo to be shipped in months sailed from the eastern port of Marsa el Hariga, next to Tobruk, on September 25 bound for Italy.

 "There's another cargo of around 500,000 barrels, which will be exported to Zawiyah," he said, adding that this crude oil would be used to supply a domestic refinery.